codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/gitops-products.md

 **Why are these insights crucial?**
-When troubleshooting issues in production, having access to this comprehensive information is invaluable.
+When troubleshooting issues in production, having access to such comprehensive information is invaluable.
 You can pinpoint what occurred, when it happened, who made the change, and which feature or bug was addressed, streamlining your debugging process.

 #### Connect your CI platforms/tools to GitOps
+To view this integrated information from Git and issue-tracking systems, you need to tie your CI with CD.
 If you have CI platforms/tools already in place, be it Codefresh pipelines, GitHub Actions, or Jenkins, you can integrate them with Codefresh GitOps.
 The same applies to issue-tracking systems like Jira.

 For an overview of the setup process, see [Image enrichments with GitOps integrations]({{site.baseurl}}/docs/gitops-integrations/image-enrichment-overview/).

-Once set up, Codefresh takes care of the heavy lifting and retrieves the information.
+Once these integrations are in place, Codefresh takes care of the heavy lifting and retrieves the information.
-You can view this information in the Products dashboard when selecting a Product, as detailed below, and also in our[Images dashboard]({{site.baseurl}}/docs/dashboards/images/).
+You can view this information in the Products dashboard when selecting a Product, as detailed below, and also in our [Images dashboard]({{site.baseurl}}/docs/dashboards/images/).

 #### Pods